Esta Nambayo: Career

 She started out in the 1990s, as a legal officer with the International Federation of Women Lawyers (FIDA), in their Kampala office.
 She joined the bench as a Grade One Magistrate, serving in that capacity in the courts in Luweero, Nakasongola and Kampala City Hall.
 Furthermore, she was then transferred to Mbarara at the rank of Chief Magistrate.
 While there, she concurrently served as the Deputy Registrar of the Mbarara Court.

 From Mbarara, she served as Chief Magistrate, at the courts in Mengo, Nakawa and Makindye, all in Kampala.
 At the same time, she concurrently served as the Assistant Registrar of the Land Division.
 She has also previously worked as the deputy registrar at the High Court, Land Division, Commercial Division, and Court of Appeal (Constitutional Court).

 Immediately prior to her current assignment, she was the Registrar of the Court of Appeal (Constitutional Court).
 As Chief Registrar, she replaced Paul Gadenya, who was, earlier in 2018, appointed to the High Court as a judge.

 Other considerations

-Justice Nambayo was the presiding judge in the case Sate vs Adam Suleiman Kalungi, where Kalungi was accused of killing the former Member of Parliament for Butaleja District Women's Constituency, the late Cerinah Nebanda.
+Justice Nambayo was the presiding judge in the case State vs Adam Suleiman Kalungi, where Kalungi was accused of killing the former Member of Parliament for Butaleja District Women's Constituency, the late Cerinah Nebanda.
 She convicted him to four years in prison, after finding him guilty of manslaughter, but the sentence was overturned by the High Court of Uganda.